What does a mentor actually do?

 If I am your mentor:

-Let’s face it, working with a mentor is an investment.
+Working with a writing mentor is an investment.
 Some might even say it’s a luxury.
 But it’s the most efficient way to get a book written because you are accountable to someone from the very beginning, and you are constantly learning as you go.
 How many posts do you see dedicated to writer's block, procrastination, not knowing how to do something, finding time to write?
-A good mentor will address all of these things.
+A good writing mentor will address all of these things.

 Do you have an idea, maybe just a starting point, an inspiring character, an unbelievable dilemma, or perhaps you are further along and have been thinking about your idea for quite a while but... you feel overwhelmed about sitting down and writing?